saeedmehr/Algorithms-Data-Structures/src/README.md

 a program that reads 10 name's from the input and outputs their standardized form.
 (the standard means exactly the first letter of the name should be Uppercase, and the rest of the letters are lowercase)

+* E7
+A program that determines whether the input word is palindrome or not. a palindrome word is word that can be read from left or right and be the same.